Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Introduction

-Scalable GPs aim to overcome this difficulty through a number of strategies. \citet{liu2020gaussian} provide a thorough overview of efforts that aim to improve scalability while maintaining prediction accuracy.
-Many techniques use global kernel approximations derived in some sense from a set of $M<<N$ inducing points \citep{chalupka2013framework,quinonero2005unifying, deisenroth2015distributed,rasmussen2001infinite,wang2022scalable} where the goal is to approximate the full-rank kernel matrix with local approximations.
-Of particular note is a $\mathcal{O}(N)$ method that directly estimates the covariance with training and inference times that limits the increase in $M$ for large $N$ developed by \citet{wilson2015thoughts}.
+Liu, {\em et al.} \cite{liu2020gaussian} provide a thorough overview of efforts that aim to improve scalability while maintaining prediction accuracy using global kernel approximations derived in some sense from a set of $M<<N$ inducing points \cite{chalupka2013framework,quinonero2005unifying, deisenroth2015distributed,rasmussen2001infinite,wang2022scalable}.
+Generally the goal is to approximate the full-rank kernel matrix with local approximations.
+Of particular note is a $\mathcal{O}(N)$ method that directly estimates the covariance with training and inference times that limits the increase in $M$ for large $N$ developed by Wilson, {\em et al.} \cite{wilson2015thoughts}.
+Some methods employ Analysis of Variance (ANOVA) decompositions to the full kernel which break out contributions in terms of features and their combinations:

+This presents opportunities for variable selection \cite{duvenaud2011additive}; of particular note is the recent Orthogonal Additive Kernel (OAK) which orthogonalizes the kernels in \eqref{eq:anova} in order to minimize overlap between main effects and higher-order interactions \cite{lu2022additive}.

+Inducing points acceleration of GPs opens up GP regression to large datasets.
+However, inference is still $\mathcal{O}(M^2)$ per point, limiting its usefulness in contexts where inference speed is important, such as those where the GP model will be used in the context of control or optimization applications.
+This motivates a search for alternative methods that are fast in both training and evaluation.